Domattee/DroneManager/README.md

 This is a showcase demo where three drones look for a POI and start continuously observing it.
 To run it, you will need three drones, preferably running PX4, a dummy object of interest and a 7 x 3 x 3 meter area where you can fly multiple drones with high precision.
 In the event we are flying with three drones, "luke", "derek" and "corran".
+No object recognition takes place, the POI location is pre-determined.
-We ran this in an indoor environment with an OptiTrack system for positioning.
-In our set up we had the positioning system completely independent of DM.
+We ran this demo in an indoor environment with an OptiTrack system for positioning.
+Note that the positioning system is independent of DM.
 The setup instructions below assume a similar setup.

 If you don't have an indoor flying set up ready to go, we suggest going outside and using GPS instead.
 The setup will